-5.3.14.1 ENV_PRO.1.1 Information protection is required whenever [assignment: Unclassified Protected] information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
-One or more of [assignment: information distributed only within an area approved for open storage of the information; National Security Agency (NSA) - approved type II encryption mechanisms; doe approved encryption mechanisms; or NNSA approved protected transmission systems].
+5.3.15.1 ENV_PRO.1.1 Information protection is required whenever [assignment: Confidential Non-Nuclear Weapons information] is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
+One or more of [assignment: information distributed only within an area approved for open storage of the information; National Security Agency (NSA) - approved type I encryption mechanisms; doe approved encryption mechanisms; or NNSA approved protected transmission systems].

-5.3.15 ENV_RCV.1 System Recovery
+5.3.16 ENV_RCV.1 System Recovery

-5.3.15.1 ENV_RCV.1.1 All remote terminal access must be monitored when used for system recovery operations.
+5.3.16.1 ENV_RCV.1.1 All remote terminal access must be monitored when used for system recovery operations.